whatSocks/hfwiki/Javascript-API.md

 * setOrientation(quat)
 * quat getOrientation()

-// The following only work on independent cameras
+The following only work on independent cameras.
-// one time change to what the camera is looking at
+* lookAt(vec3) One time change to what the camera is looking at.
-* lookAt(vec3)
-// fix what the camera is looking at, and keep the camera looking at this even if position changes
+* keepLookingAt(vec3) Fix what the camera is looking at, and keep the camera looking at this even if position changes.
-* keepLookingAt(vec3)
-// stops the keep looking at feature, doesn't change what's being looked at, but will stop camera from
-// continuing to update it's orientation to keep looking at the item
+* void stopLooking() Stops the keep looking at feature, doesn't change what's being looked at, but will stop camera from continuing to update its orientation to keep looking at the item.
-* void stopLooking()

-// Pick ray for point on screen
+* PickRay computePickRay(x, y) Pick ray for point on screen
-* PickRay computePickRay(x, y)

 # Mouse, Keyboard and 3D Motion Controllers
 The mouse as well as 3D controllers like the Razer Hydra can be accessed from these functions.